One of the greatest ways we can share the gospel is to go to the places God sends us to be a tangible, physical expression of His love.

 Yes, you will have at least one meeting.
 Some trips require additional training as well.

 Most teams arrive together and leave together.
-On the Kenya iReach, India, and Zoe Empowers Tanzania trips, you will need to arrive together but can plan additional travel at the end of the trip.
-Any alternate travel plans must be communicated to Staci Bradyas soon as possible and definitely prior to the trip preparatory meeting.
+On the Kenya iReach, India and Zoe Empowers Tanzania trips, you will need to arrive together but can plan additional travel at the end of the trip.
+Any alternate travel plans must be communicated to Lauren Burnham (lburnham@twmc.org) as soon as possible and definitely prior to the trip preparatory meeting.

 For departure and arrival at IAH, we will transport you to and from the airport in the church vans from the Loft Building parking lot.